snek152/SwordSelection/README.md

 # Changelog
 Here is the changelog for the recent patches/updates to the mod.

+## 1.1

+Gameplay changes:
+- Holding the broadsword now gives a debuff of slowness due to its heavy weight
+- Holding the longsword has a chance to poke/attack enemies in a certain range of the player

+Technical changes:
+- Updated the mod to the latest 1.16.5 official mappings

 ## 1.0
 Version 1.0 is now released.
 This means the mod is now in a fully playable state and has a complete list of features.